Election 2020: National's Judith Collins and Paul Goldsmith respond to news NZ is in a recession

-National leader Judith Collins will front media this morning, after new data revealed that New Zealand has officially entered a recession.
+National leader Judith Collins said New Zealand needs a National Government after official figures released show "we are in the deepest recession in living memory".

-Figures from Statistics New Zealand this morning show that the economy shrank by 12.2 per cent.
+Figures from Statistics New Zealand this morning revealed that the economy shrank by 12.2 per cent.

 Although the drop was not as sharp as the Treasury was expecting, it is still the biggest one-off quarterly dip in New Zealand's history.